kayjinyi/ReadmeGene/README.md

 ## Installation

-undefined
+node.js html

 ---
 ## Usage

 As a humanbeing, beautiful food pictures could soothe both of our stomachs and soul. ​Our randomized  excellent food pictures give the user some sparks about what to eat.
 Good and detailed recipes help a lot.
-When we find and try a good recipe, we definitely would like to save it for the future.
+When we find and try a good recipe, we definitely would like to save it for the future

 ---